Here Be Dragons Episode 3

 Zubin nodded with grace, a warm, inviting smile on his thin lips.

-“Our world down there, it tilts ... it drops away from us ... so steep … like a ladder propped against this mountain … Why doesn’t the sea drain away ... to the Western and Southern Rims?”
+“Our world down there, it tilts ... it drops away from us ... so steep … like a ladder propped against this mountain … Why doesn’t the sea drain away ... and gather where the … Eastern and Western Rims meet?”

 Zubin smiled in an encouraging manner.
 “Oh, what a clever and perceptive young man you are.
-The facts, from the Holy Barysian Scroll, are that Divine Barys created the world both flat and level, encompassing its three edges with Rims to contain the seas.
+We know, from the Holy Barysian Scroll, that Divine Barys created the world both flat and level, encompassing its three edges with Rims to contain the seas and everything that lives on land.
 But the HBS does not explain every detail of His Creation.
-This permits us scholars to speculate, explore, and discover new truths.
-Some think the Rims are, in actuality, tall mountain ranges and that they only appear to be shorter from the ground due to a distortion in the air.
-Though, what agency could cause this aberration is unclear.”
+This permits us … scholars … to speculate, explore, and discover new truths.
+Some think the Rims are indeed tall mountain ranges and that they only appear to be shorter from the ground due to a distortion in the air.
+Though, what agency could cause this atmospheric aberration is unclear.”

-“Barys be praised, what a contribution you’d make if you joined with us in our various fields of research.”
+“Barys be praised!
+What a contribution you’d make if you joined us in our various fields of … research.”

 Prentyze’s heart skipped a beat.

-Zubin had said “us”, twice.
-He was a scholar and collaborated with others.
+Zubin had mentioned “scholars”, and said “us”, “our” and “research”!
+He was a scholar and collaborated with others!
 This was the world that Prentyze yearned to enter.
 Maybe this priest could help?
 He had to find out more!

-Zubin tousled his hair.
+Zubin reached out and tousled Prentyze’s hair.
 “As for the tilting-world phenomenon, perhaps you will become the first scholar to write a definitive paper on its cause, eh?”
-He turned away to join the others; Edrei’s and Flammia’s work done, the group appeared to be reforming.
+He moved past Prentyze to join the others; Edrei’s and Flammia’s work done, the group appeared to be reforming.
 The opportunity to learn more had passed, but it left Prentyze blushing and with a delighted grin.

 Zubin thought he could become a scholar!
 Perhaps, with the priest’s influence and help, he could achieve his grand ambition.
-If Zubin would talk to Father, he might allow ...
+If he could persuade Zubin to talk with his parents, Father might allow ...

 “Boy!
 Stop daydreaming!
 It’s unbecoming of a Brassard, what?
 Get over here, now.”

-His father was always ‘dropping him in it’ – embarrassing him in front of others.
+His father was always embarrassing him in front of others.
 Bastard.
 What did he want now?
-“Coming, Father.”

 Want to carry on?